 The XK-3 Pedal is equipped with easily-activated switches guaranteed for over one million activations.
 Activation is audible but very quiet, barely noticeable in most office environments.
 Users can also connect multiple XK-3 Pedals for enhanced productivity.

-The XK-3 Triple Action Foot Pedal is easily programmed within either Windows or Mac environments using downloadable free software.
+The XK-3 Triple Action Foot Pedal is easily programmed within either Windows or Mac environments using downloadable software.
 Advanced programmers may wish to take advantage of the free Software Development Kits (SDK) for Windows, Linux, Android, or Raw HID.

 Reduces the Potential for Trigger Finger - The extended "hovering" of a finger (usually the index finger) over a mouse in anticipation of the next click can lead to the development of a condition known as "Trigger Finger."
 The transfer of the left click action to a footswitch can significantly reduce the risk of this occuring.
 It also permits the entire hand to relax which can potentially lead to better cursor control.
 Learn more about "Trigger Finger."